Apna Time Bhi Aayega: Plot

 It's revealed that Rani Sa did the accident while Veer was only taking the blame of hers.
 Jay deceitfully records a confession of Rani Sa and gives it to the police.
 Soon, Rani Sa is arrested.
 Jay abducts Rani.
 After a series of events, Veer finds Rani in Goa where they reunite.
 Kiara loses her memory due to an injury and forgets the marriage of Veer and Rani.
 She starts treating Rani as her servant like before and makes her work.
 Rani Sa gets released from jail and comes to Goa.
 She decides to throw Rani out of Veer's life as she believes that Rani was the one to give evidence against her.
 Rani Sa makes Veer believe that Rani and Birju are having an affair.
 Veer pretends of marrying Kiara to hurt Rani.
-Rani Sa throws Rani out at night, but she returns with the help of a NGO woman and demands a huge sum of money from the Rajawats.
+Rani Sa throws Rani out at night, but she returns with the help of an NGO woman and demands a huge sum of money from the Rajawats.
 Veer begs her to leave him alone and let him move on with his life and Kiara.
 Rani sadly leaves Goa and goes to Ballia.
 Veer follows her to Ballia, along with Kiara, to punish her mentally for betraying him.
 Soon, Veer learns Rani Sa's scheme and unites with Rani.
 They both return to Jaipur where Rani gets admitted in a college for further studies.
 Nandini marries Jay at Rani Sa's behest.
 Veer sees a mysterious patient at his hospital who is in a coma.
 Soon, it's revealed that the patient is none other than Veer's biological father, Ranvijay.
-Ranvijay is Digvijay's elder brother and Rani Sa's ex-husband who left her abruptyly after their marriage, leaving her pregnant with Veer and worsening her health.
+Ranvijay is Digvijay's elder brother and Rani Sa's ex-husband who left her abruptly after their marriage, leaving her pregnant with Veer and worsening her health.
 Digvijay married Rani Sa and hid Veer on doctor's recommendation as it could worsen Rani Sa's health and remind her of Ranvijay.

 Rani Sa apologizes to Veer for treating him like an outsider all these years but he gets angry on her.
 Ranvijay enters the house and starts plotting against Rani to kill her, when he sees that Rani wants Veer to unite with Rani Sa again.
 When Rani discovers this, Ranvijay confesses that he married someone else after leaving Rani Sa, and he never regretted for his actions and has returned to snatch Veer from everyone and take him away with him.
 Rani learns that Ranvijay has kidnapped Digvijay.
 Ranvijay pushes Rani off a building who is presumed to be dead by him.
 But Rani survives and enters the house, disguised as an old maidservant to expose Ranvijay.
 Meanwhile, Rani's uncle and his daughter, Kajri, too arrive there.
 Kajri gets impressed by Vikram's money and decides to marry him.
 When Ranvijay kidnaps Rani and tries to kill her, Veer saves her and Ranvijay is exposed.
-Rani Sa's step-sister, Vijya, snatches Rajawats' property and throws them out of their house.
+Rani Sa's step-sister, Vijaya, snatches Rajawats' property and throws them out of their house.